Rainbow Dickerson

 Rainbow Dickerson is an American actress.
 She is most noted for her performance as Lily in the 2020 film Beans, for which she won the Vancouver Film Critics Circle award for Best Supporting Actress in a Canadian Film at the Vancouver Film Critics Circle Awards 2020.

-Of Thai and Rappahannock descent, she was named one of four Rising Stars at the 2020 Toronto International Film Festival.
+Of self-identified Thai and Rappahannock descent, she was named one of four Rising Stars at the 2020 Toronto International Film Festival.

 Career

 In 2009, Dickerson starred in Florida Studio Theatre's production of José Rivera's Boleros for the Disenchanted.
 In 2019, she played Bianca in A.R.T.'s production of Othello.